 FAQs

-The Kalinga War resulted in massive loss of life and property.
+The Kalinga War resulted in a massive loss of life and property.
 1,00,000 soldiers were killed in the battle and 1,50,000 soldiers from Kalinga were captured by King Asoka, who later succumbed to death.

 Even after emerging triumphant, Ashoka the Great was dissatisfied and dejected.
 He was filled with grief and gloom as he witnessed Kalinga’s deteriorating condition, replete with blood, agony and tears all over him.
 Kalinga suffered an irreparable loss.
-Ashoka was drenched in self-centeredness and greed for power which had blinded him.
+Ashoka was drenched in self-centeredness and greed for power, which had blinded him.
 But after witnessing the agony, deaths and bloodshed on the battleground, his cold heart melted and he amended his path for good.

 -